ydidwania/ydidwania.github.io/index.md

 title: About
 ---

 Hi there!
 I am Yashvardhan Didwania.
-I am currently in my sophomore year in the Electrical Engineering Department here at IIT Bombay.
+I am currently a junior undergraduate in the Electrical Engineering Department here at IIT Bombay.

-I intend to use this page to maintain a blog about my projects and academic as well as non academic goals.
+I intend to use this page to maintain a blog about my [projects][projects] and academic as well as non academic goals and achievements.

 I have enjoyed coding since I was introduced to it.
-I started contributing to Mozilla since September last year and have been going strong for the past few months now.
+I started contributing to Mozilla since September 2017 and have been going strong since then.
+I even did a [GSoC](https://summerofcode.withgoogle.com) with Mozilla in the summer of 2018.
 You can take a look at my [Github][github] profile or my [resume][resume] to know more.

-I am currently the manager of [The Web and Coding Club][WnCC] of IIT Bombay where we help those who want to get started with code.
+I am also the manager of [The Web and Coding Club][WnCC] of IIT Bombay where we help those who want to get started with code.

 [projects]: /projects
 [WnCC]: http://wncc-iitb.org